How to Update an SQL Table from Excel: Complete Guide

 To set up an Excel document to work with the data in an SQL Server table, follow these few simple steps:

-3. A list of databases will appear on the right.
-Chose the database you are using and select an SQL table to update from Excel.
+Choose the database you are using and select an SQL table to update from Excel.

-4. From the Columns tab you can fine-tune how your table is presented in Excel.
+From the Columns tab you can fine-tune how your table is presented in Excel.
 You can select the columns you want to update, rearrange them into the order you prefer, and change their names if desired.

 • Set which columns are editable and which are “read-only”